trippdavis/Pokedex-Day2/README2.md

 `toyDetail` template, just pass an empty array for the `pokes` parameter for now.
 We'll fix the dropdown to reassign the pokemon later.

+## Phase 6: Routing

+**PokemonIndex, PokemonDetail**

+In the previous section, when you click a pokemon, our `PokemonIndex` view constructs a `PokemonDetail` view and inserts it into the DOM.
+This is not great style; instead, the view should navigate to a new URL, and a `Router` should construct the new view and insert it.

+To begin, write a route in `pokedex-6.js` that maps the root URL to the `pokemonIndex` method.
+Into this method, copy the initialization code from `pokemon-5.js`.
+Comment out the old initialization code in `pokemon-5.js`; we'll rely on the router now.

+Next, we'll change `PokemonIndex#selectPokemonFromList`.
+Instead of creating a view, use `Backbone.history.navigate` to move to a `/pokemon/:id` URL.
+Next, write a second route in the router to show construct/insert the `PokemonDetail` view.
+Your route function should accept an `id` parameter.
+To start, just use `console.log` to verify the route is invoked, and print out the `id` to check that the id is set correctly.
+Remember to pass `{ trigger: true }` as an option to `Backbone.history.navigate`.

+Okay!
+Now we need to construct the `PokemonDetail` view.
+This mostly involves moving the old code from `PokemonIndex#selectPokemonFromList` to `Pokedex.Router#pokemonDetail`.
+The first step is finding the proper `Pokemon` instance in `#pokemonDetail`.
+To do this, make sure your `Router#pokemonIndex` method saves the `PokemonIndex` view in `this._pokemonIndex`.
+Then you can access `this.pokemonIndex.collection` in `#pokemonDetail`.

+**Fixing Direct Navigation to PokemonDetail**

+You'll notice that if you go directly to `http://localhost:3000/#pokemon/1`, nothing will work.
+That's because this will invoke `Router#pokemonDetail` when there is no `this.pokemonIndex`.
+To solve this, in `#pokemonDetail`, check if there is a `this._pokemonIndex` saved.
+If not, call `#pokemonIndex`.

+This should get your Pokemon index rendering again, but you won't be able to see your `PokemonDetail` still.
+That's because we have to wait until after the `this._pokemonIndex` is fully fetched.
+To ensure this, add a callback argument to `Router#pokemonIndex`, use this as a success callback to `PokemonIndex#refreshPokemon`.
+You'll want to modify your `PokemonIndex#refreshPokemon` to take a success callback (it should render **and** call the callback).

+Test this callback works properly by passing a simple success callback to `Router#pokemonIndex`.
+Just have it print an alert after the index is rendered.

+When this is working, change your `Router#pokemonDetail` so that the callback to the call to `Router#pokemonIndex` to **rerun** the `pokemonDetail` method.

+**ToyDetail**